 Accounting is a broad and varied profession.
 When you study accounting, you’ll find that you can apply your education to a wide range of possible functions within a business.
-You can specialize yourself to serve your employer, if not your own business, in a variety of ways.
+You can specialize to serve your employer better if not your own business.
 You can also work in any industry and many departments within each of them.
-Government work is also a common employment choice for accountants.
+Work at government agencies is also a common employment choice for accountants, both at the state and federal levels.
+Every company needs employees working for them who know how to use good accounting principles to record and maintain records of business transactions over the long term, improve businesses accounting process, prepare income tax and financial statements, provide needed financial accounting advice to managers for information-based decision making, create or use critical accounting software programs, accounts receivable and payable, point out investment opportunities to senior management, create financial reports and financial statements such as the balance sheet, perform debt collection, and much more.

 Some accountants make their careers in the financial sector.
 They apply their ability to analyze corporate health to deals that can include initial public offerings, mergers, and acquisitions.
-These accountants don’t often engage in functions such as audits, but their knowledge and expertise enable them to assess an auditor’s conclusions with an educated eye.
+These accountants don’t often engage in functions such as audits or dealing with financial statements, but their knowledge and expertise enable them to assess an auditor’s conclusions with an educated eye and maintain financial controls in their firm.

 Two Forms of Accounting